Postdoctoral Fellowship

 Urgent Evaluation/follow-up/stabilization and Mental Health Consultation

 This training experience is a natural next step in building upon the crisis intervention skills developed during one’s doctoral internship.
 Post-docs will learn to strategically respond to demands for unscheduled CAPS services and will receive advanced training and experience in managing campus needs that require a rapid response.
-In addition to seeing one routine urgent appointment per week, post-docs will allocate a two-hour block each week (Counselor on Duty Coverage) to manage incoming demands for rapid mental health consultation and intervention services.
-An additional hour per week during the fall semester will be dedicated to training and ongoing support provided through group supervision.
-This Advanced Crisis Skills training will help post-docs develop a clinical director’s perspective regarding campus coordination in emergent situations and in response to campus tragedies.
-Postdocs will also rotate with other staff in providing lunch coverage periodically over the course of the year and periodic urgent coverage on Friday afternoons.
+In addition to seeing one routine urgent appointment per week, post-docs will allocate a two-hour block weekly or bi-weekly (Counselor on Duty Coverage) to manage incoming demands for rapid mental health consultation and intervention services.
+An additional hour per week during the fall (and possibly spring) semester will be dedicated to training and ongoing support provided through group supervision.
+This Advanced Crisis Seminar provides training in skills that will help post-docs develop a clinical director’s perspective regarding campus coordination in emergent situations and in response to campus tragedies.
+Post-docs will also rotate with other staff in providing lunch coverage periodically over the course of the year and periodic urgent coverage on Friday afternoons.
 CAPS urgent evaluation system operates Monday through Friday from 8:00 a.m. - 5:00 p.m.
-There is not a 24-hour on-call system.
+There is not an after-hours on call requirement.

 Single-Session Support and Consultations

 CAPS staff offer drop-in consultation (also known as CAPS Chat services) to students for one-time 30-minute appointments to address a variety of concerns about self or others.
-Post-docs will provide CAPS Chat services for 2 hours per week to students.
+Post-docs will provide CAPS Chat services for 2 hours weekly or bi-weekly to students.
 This training experience allows post-docs to gain skills in brief, solution-focused clinical work and to gain familiarity with the wide array of services and organizations that serve students on this large university campus.

 Awareness of Differences/Multicultural Competence

-Collaboration with the psychiatric providers on staff is an important part of the professional experience at CAPS.
+Consultation and collaboration with the case managers and psychiatric providers on staff is an important part of the professional experience at CAPS.
 CAPS’ urgent evaluation system offers unique opportunities to learn when and how to make referrals for psychiatric hospitalization, as well as when to consult regarding severe symptom presentation.
+Post-docs will routinely consult and collaborate with CAPS case managers to facilitate connection to higher level of care when indicated, as well as to get students connected with mental health services in the student’s home community or locally off campus.
 Post-docs may also have the opportunity to sit in and observe psychiatric evaluations with clients they refer.
-The generalist model of professional preparation demands broadly based exposure to a variety of major functions performed by fellow psychologists and licensed providers in other disciplines, in order to provide a wholistic approach to client care.
+The generalist model of professional preparation demands broadly based exposure to a variety of major functions performed by fellow psychologists and licensed providers in other disciplines, to provide a wholistic approach to client care.

 Supervision

 Post-docs may have an opportunity to supervise one of the Center's externs during the Spring semester if enough extern supervisees are available.
-Post-docs providing supervision will be provided one and a half hours of group supervision on the process of supervision during the Spring semester with the center's extern coordinator and the Assistant Director, Training.
+Post-docs providing supervision will be provided 1 to 1.5 hours of individual or group supervision on the process of supervision during the Spring semester with the Extern Coordinator and/or the Associate Director, Training.
 Externs are advanced doctoral students or Master’s Interns from local graduate programs.

 Outreach